Pay As You Earn Repayment (PAYE)

 Benefits of Pay As You Earn

-- maximum payment never higher than the Standard 10-year repayment amount - calculated upon entering Pay As You Earn
+- The maximum payment is never higher than the Standard 10-year repayment amount, which is calculated when entering Pay As You Earn.

-- postponement of interest capitalization (until a PFH no longer exists)
+- Postponement of interest capitalization occurs until a PFH no longer exists.

-- amount of capitalized interest capped at 10% of the original debt
+- The amount of capitalized interest is capped at 10% of the original debt.

-- partial interest subsidy (for the first three years)
+- A partial interest subsidy is available for the first three years.

-- eligible towards Public Service Loan Forgiveness (PSLF)
+- PAYE is an eligible plan for Public Service Loan Forgiveness (PSLF)